Bispectra from two-field inflation using the long-wavelength formalism: Basic equations and definitions

 \section{Basic equations and definitions}

 This section sets up the starting point for the work in the following sections.
-It is mostly a summary of the long-wavelength formalism and its results as presented in \cite{Rigopoulos:2005us}, although some results on the Green's functions in section~\ref{secGreen} are new.
+It is mostly a summary of the long-wavelength formalism and its results as presented in \cite{Rigopoulos:2005us}, although the part about the second-order source term in section~\ref{secNonlinear} and some results on the Green's functions in section~\ref{secGreen} are new.
 Section~\ref{secNonlinear} describes the non-linear equations for the perturbations, section~\ref{secGreen} shows how to solve them using Green's functions, and section~\ref{secCorrelators} gives the formal expressions for the two and three point correlation functions of the perturbations, or rather their Fourier transforms, the power spectrum and the bispectrum.
 It is the latter that will be worked out in great detail in the rest of the paper.
 Finally in section~\ref{dnform} we give a brief overview of the $\gd N$ formalism for comparison purposes later in the paper.